aka Charlie Sheen Színész- és szereplőlista

 1965-09-03 New York City, New York, USA

-Carlos Irwin Estévez, known professionally as Charlie Sheen, is an American actor.
+Carlos Irwin Estévez (born September 3, 1965), known professionally as Charlie Sheen, is an American actor.
 He has appeared in films such as Platoon (1986), Wall Street (1987), Young Guns (1988), The Rookie (1990), The Three Musketeers (1993), and The Arrival (1996).
 In the 2000s, when Sheen replaced Michael J. Fox as the star of ABC's Spin City, his portrayal of Charlie Crawford earned him a Golden Globe Award for Best Actor.
 He then starred as Charlie Harper on the CBS sitcom Two and a Half Men (2003–11), for which he received multiple Golden Globe and Primetime Emmy nominations, and as Dr. Charles "Charlie" Goodson on the FX series Anger Management (2012–14).
 In 2010, Sheen was the highest-paid actor on television, earning US$1.8 million per episode of Two and a Half Men.
 Sheen's personal life has made headlines, including reports of alcohol and drug abuse and marital problems, as well as allegations of domestic violence.
 In March 2011, his contract for Two and a Half Men was terminated by CBS and Warner Bros. following his derogatory comments about the series' creator, Chuck Lorre.
 On November 17, 2015, Sheen publicly revealed that he is HIV positive, having been diagnosed four years previously.
 The disclosure resulted in a vast increase of online search queries for HIV prevention and testing, which was later dubbed the "Charlie Sheen effect".

 Self szerepében: